concrete5cojp/c5_core_override_check/readme.md

 Usually, you are NOT supposed to modify anything underneath of `/concrete` directory by design.

-However, sometime you had to, or somebody else did.
+However, sometime you had to do it, or somebody else did.

 This becomes critical at the time of the upgrade, especially for the project that you took over from someone else.